 Diagnosis requires chest x-ray, computed tomography (CT), and pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
 Pulmonary function tests are better at detecting the general type and severity... read more .
 Pulmonary function tests usually show a decrease in the amount of air the lungs can hold.
-Doctors often do bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more and wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage) for testing.
+Doctors sometimes do bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more and wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage) for testing.

 Blood tests may reveal abnormalities in their blood proteins that can help establish the diagnosis.
-This blood protein test is particularly useful in children and may be adequate to establish the diagnosis.
-If not, and for all adults, lung biopsy is usually necessary.
+If not, lung biopsy is usually necessary.

 Treatment of Lymphoid Interstitial Pneumonia

-Treatment is with corticosteroids, cytotoxic drugs (such as azathioprine or cyclophosphamide), or both, but the effectiveness of these drugs is unknown.
+Treatment is with corticosteroids, immunosuppressant medications (such as azathioprine or cyclophosphamide), or both, but the effectiveness of these drugs is unknown.